j-yan783/j-yan_math.github.io/README.md

 ## Teaching

 ### Instructor
-1. _Math 3B: Calculus with Applications_, Summer 2021
+1. _Math 3B: Calculus with Applications_, Summer 2021 at UCSB
+2. _Calculus 2_, Winter 2024

 ### Teaching Assistant
-1. _Math 8: Transitions to Higher Mathematics_, Spring 2018
+1. _Math 8: Transitions to Higher Mathematics_, Spring 2018 at UCSB
-2. _Math 8: Transitions to Higher Mathematics_, Fall 2018
+2. _Math 8: Transitions to Higher Mathematics_, Fall 2018 at UCSB
-3. _Math 6B: Vector Calculus_, Winter 2019
+3. _Math 6B: Vector Calculus_, Winter 2019 at UCSB
-4. _Math 34B: Calculus for Social and Life Sciences_, Spring 2019
+4. _Math 34B: Calculus for Social and Life Sciences_, Spring 2019 at UCSB
-5. _Math 6A: Vector Calculus_, Fall 2019
+5. _Math 6A: Vector Calculus_, Fall 2019 at UCSB
-6. _Math 6A: Vector Calculus_, Winter 2020
+6. _Math 6A: Vector Calculus_, Winter 2020 at UCSB
-7. _Math 6A: Vector Calculus_, Summer 2020
+7. _Math 6A: Vector Calculus_, Summer 2020 at UCSB
-8. _Math 8: Transitions to Higher Mathematics_,  Fall 2020
+8. _Math 8: Transitions to Higher Mathematics_,  Fall 2020 at UCSB
-9. _Math 6A: Vector Calculus_, Winter 2021
+9. _Math 6A: Vector Calculus_, Winter 2021 at UCSB
-10. _Math 6A: Vector Calculus_, Spring 2021
+10. _Math 6A: Vector Calculus_, Spring 2021 at UCSB

 ### Reader
-1. _Math 117: Methods of Analysis_, Fall 2017
+1. _Math 117: Methods of Analysis_, Fall 2017 at UCSB
-2. _Math 108B: Introduction to Linear Algebra_, Winter 2018
+2. _Math 108B: Introduction to Linear Algebra_, Winter 2018 at UCSB
-3. _Math 117: Methods of Analysis_, Fall 2019
+3. _Math 117: Methods of Analysis_, Fall 2019 at UCSB
+### Undergraduate Mentoring
+1. Jiasheng Lin: _Morse theory and Floer homology_
+2. Kai Yan & Xinzhe Li: _Gauge theory, TQFT and knot theory_
 <div><a name="R4"></a>
  </div>